kilzol/Amazon-web-services/README.md

 >Amazon Elastic Compute Cloud

- It is one of the services provided by cloud, which allows users to have at their disposal a virtual cluster of computers, available all the time, through the Internet. here we will learn working on EC2.
+ It is one of the services provided by cloud, which allows users to have at their disposal a virtual cluster of computers, available all the time, through the Internet.

+here we will learn working on EC2.

+key-value pair of every region is diffrent.